ultimate-guitar/go-imagequant/README.md

 ```

 ## BUILDING
 go-imagequant uses system version of libimagequant.
+You can see more information about libimagequant building on [libimagequant project page](https://github.com/ImageOptim/libimagequant)

 Unfortunately libimagequant dont have official precompiled packages for any OS.
-You can build your package. [https://github.com/larrabee/reImage/blob/master/alpine/libimagequant/APKBUILD](example package for Alpine linux)
+You can build your package.
+[Example package for Alpine Linux](https://github.com/larrabee/reImage/blob/master/alpine/libimagequant/APKBUILD)

 Binding builds via go build.
-This is a CGO package and requires a C compiler installed.
+This is a CGO package and its requires a C compiler installed.
 However, if you use go install then future invocations of go build do not require the C compiler to be present.

 ## LICENSE